 TV show dates: June 21, 2006 — present.

-Performers include: Howard Stern, Howie Mandell, Sharon Osbourne, Piers Morgan, David Hasselhoff, and Brandy Norwood (judges).
-Nick Cannon, Regis Philbin, and Jerry Springer (hosts).
+Performers include: Howie Mandell, Simon Cowell, Gabrielle Union, Julianne Hough, Melanie Brown, Heidi Klum, Howard Stern, Sharon Osbourne, Piers Morgan, David Hasselhoff, and Brandy Norwood (judges).
+Terry Crews, Nick Cannon, Jerry Springer, and Regis Philbin (hosts).

 TV show description:

-American Idol’s Simon Cowell created this show and judges the UK version, Britain’s Got Talent, but does not judge this US version due to contractual obligations.
+American Idol’s Simon Cowell created the America’s Got Talent TV show and based on his global format, but did not judge the US edition until season 11, due to contractual obligations.

 Acts for this program include singers, dancers, comedians, magicians, and more.
-After a pre-audition process (unseen by the television audience), performers audition in front of an audience and the three judges.
+After a pre-audition process (unseen by the television audience), performers audition in front of an audience and the judges.
 Each judge has a buzzer they can hit to stop the act if they don’t enjoy it, often with the audience egging them on.
-If all three judges hit their buzzers, the act has to stop.
-Whether they are stopped or are allowed to continue to the end, they are judged by the panel and it’s determined if they’ll be allowed to continue with the show and appear in Las Vegas callbacks.
+If all of the judges hit their buzzers, the act has to stop.

 Image courtesy ABC.